IS-120/first-web-page/README.md

 | :------------------------------------------------------------------------------------------------------------------------ |
 | I recommend creating a folder on your computer specifically for this class and cloning all your assignment repos into it. |

-At the top right of your Github repo, find and click on the Code button and copy the URL in the HTTPS field (see image below)
+At the top right of your Github repo, find and click the Code button and copy the URL in the HTTPS field (see image below)

 ![location of clone url](https://raw.githubusercontent.com/lsburtonBYU/codepen-images/main/code-clone.png)